Simar710/EduGraph/README.md

 ```

 12. After installing MySQL, follow the same steps as mentioned above to create the database and table.
 Make sure the php files, have the correct url where your website is deployed.

+### Have a look at other branches as well for progressive development of the project.
+The branches are named as sprint1, sprint2,...
+There were 9 sprints.
+All the sprints have their particular tasks and description.
+The main branch should have the final set up and all the necessary info.